 - Mile-Long Ship: Almost everything larger than the Balor missile frigate.
 The Olmekron destroyers used by the Argon Government are at least three kilometers long.
 Space stations are rarely less then three in any direction.

 - Multiple Game Openings: Update 2.0 brings back the alternate gamestarts from previous games; one gives you a highly upgraded Skunk with a full suite of (basic) weapons, another gives you a basic space station, and the last gives you a pair of small freighters.
 All of the alternate starts have the plot enabled and the gate network fully activated.

-- Mutually Exclusive Party Members: The Mining Laser and Heavy Laser from the first Expansion Pack cannot simultaneously equipped, as they occupy the same weapon mount on the Skunk.
+- Mutually Exclusive Party Members: The Mining Laser, the Heavy Laser and the Railgun cannot be simultaneously equipped, as they occupy the same weapon mount on the Skunk.

 - My Rules Are Not Your Rules: The Skunk's autopilot is capable of pulling 3000g turns that the ship is incapable of performing under human control, and NPC capital ships do not collide with each other.